 Some employees are considered “exempt” from the FLSA.
 They’re not entitled to the minimum wage or overtime pay.
 Being exempt is largely a matter of what you do at work, but it also depends on your salary.

 If you were formerly “exempt,” but your salary (a guaranteed amount you make, regardless of how many hours you work) has now dropped below $455 per week, you’re no longer exempt.
-That means you’re entitled to overtime wages.
+That means you’re entitled to overtime pay.

 Think you were paid improperly – or not paid at all – for your labor?
 Then you have two basic options: either file a lawsuit in court or file a formal complaint with the US Department of Labor (a federal agency) or your state’s Labor Department.

 In either case, though, it’s probably best to write up a demand letter to your employer first.
 It doesn’t have to be complicated, just a simple explanation that you’re owed money, and how much you want to collect.
-Send it to your employer (return receipt requested), keep a copy for your own records and see what happens.
+Send it to your employer (return receipt requested), keep a copy for your own records, and see what happens.
 Who knows?
 Your employer may fork over the wages you earned.
 Even if they don’t, sending your employer a demand letter has another beneficial side-effect.

 Small Claims Court

-Each state has its own limit on the claims that you can file in small claims court, ranging from $3,000 to $10,000.
+Each state has its own limit on the claim that you can file in small claims court, ranging from $3,000 to $10,000.
 If you’re owed more than your state’s limit, but still want to file a lawsuit, you’ll have to do so in a larger court – and that probably means hiring an attorney.

 Federal & State Courts